John Kelling (American football)

 John Arthur Kelling (born c.
 1970) is an American college football coach.
-He is the associate head football coach, defensive coordinator, and linebackers coach for Southern Utah University, positions he has held since 2022.
+He is the associate head football coach and linebackers coach for Southern Utah University, positions he has held since 2022.
 He was the head football coach for Lock Haven University from 2020 to 2021.
 He also coached for Mankato State, Augustana (SD), North Dakota, Mary, and Frostburg State.
 He played college football for Mankato State as a safety.

 Playing career

 Kelling was born in Rochester, Minnesota, and attended John Marshall High School.
 He played football, basketball, and track and field for the school.
 He did not play football with the intent to play at the collegiate level, instead hoping to play college basketball.

 In 1988, Kelling ultimately enrolled at Mankato State University—now known as Minnesota State University, Mankato.
 He walked-on the football team as a safety, a position he did not play in high school.
 As a freshman, he played regularly and finished the season with 33 tackles, one interception, and one fumble recovery.
 He earned Second-team All-North Central Conference (NCC) honors as a sophomore.
 In his junior and senior year he earned first-team honors.
 As a senior, he became the first Mankato State player to be named to the Kodak All-America team.

 Due to Keller's success at Mankato State, NFL draft analyst Mel Kiper Jr. projected Keller to be drafted in the sixth round of the 1992 NFL draft to the Minnesota Vikings.
 He was even listed as a potential "sleeper" possibly going as high as the third round according to The Sporting News.
 Kelling ultimately went undrafted and a medical exam discovered bulging discs in his neck, meaning any serious hit could result in him becoming permanently paralyzed.
 The diagnostic was discovered while working out at the NFL Scouting Combine in Indianapolis, but was kept a secret from Kelling despite all NFL teams knowing.

 Kelling was inducted into the Minnesota State Hall of Fame in 2004.